 Improving the effectiveness of the field adjuster with mobile technology is the fastest method that insurers are using to escalate the process.
-As the availability and capabilities of mobile devices rocket forward, costs associated with the devices has plummeted.
-Mobile devices can deliver coverage history, prior claims data, incident histories and contact information instantaneously.
+As the availability and capabilities of mobile devices rocket forward, costs associated with the devices have plummeted.
+Mobile devices can deliver coverage history, prior claims data, incident histories, and contact information instantaneously.

 The ability to access insurance policies and to augment notes directly into the core system immediately documents progress and eliminates potential duplication.

 A properly equipped adjuster receives direct-to-field communication beginning with a new claim notification by an email alert.
 A call can immediately be made to set an appointment or an adjuster can engage GPS navigation to be dispatched directly to the accident scene to take photographs and statements.
 As the data is collected it is served directly back to the home office claims system.